hsk81/yeoman-generator-dizmo/README.md

 * `MyDizmo-0.0.0.dzm`: A ZIP archive of the `MyDizmo` folder with a version suffix, which has been defined in `package.json`.
 Please see [semantic versioning and npm](https://docs.npmjs.com/getting-started/semantic-versioning) for further information.

-  In dizmoViewer only the dizmo bundle with the highest version number is cached!
+  In dizmoViewer (desktop edition) only the dizmo bundle with the highest version number is cached!
 Therefore, it is important to increase the version, when releasing a dizmo to your audience.
 However, simply changing the version suffix in the `*.dzm` file name will *not* work: The version is required to be set in `MyDizmo/Info.plist` (which happens automatically based on the version information in `package.json`).

 * `MyDizmo/Info.plist`: a list of properties (in XML notation) defining a dizmo.
 This file is derived from the original `.info.plist` template, which has been enriched with information from `package.json`.

 * `MyDizmo/assets`: a copy of the original `assets` folder;
 * `MyDizmo/help.zip`: a ZIP archive of the original `help` folder;
 * `MyDizmo/index.html`: the main HTML script;
-* `MyDizmo/index.js`: the main JavaScript;
+* `MyDizmo/index.js`: the main JavaScript bundle;
 * `MyDizmo/lib/i18n-*.min.js`: [i18n](https://www.npmjs.com/package/@dizmo/i18n) internationalization wrapper;
-* `MyDizmo/style/style.css`: Cascading Style Sheets.
+* `MyDizmo/style/style.css`: cascading style sheets.

 ### Dizmo instantiation